Wal-Mart launches in-store tax refunds

 “ ...
 Those without a bank account would likely view this option as more economically attractive,” he wrote in a note.

-In April, Wal-Mart launched a money transfer service in a direct challenge to the dominance of Western Union Co (WU.N) and MoneyGram (MGI.O), aiming to broaden the financial services it offers to low-income customers.
+In April, Wal-Mart launched a money transfer service in a direct challenge to the dominance of Western Union Co and MoneyGram, aiming to broaden the financial services it offers to low-income customers.